-✦ Specifically, we empower survivors of spiritual abuse, cults, human trafficking, prostitution, rape, cyberbullying, media humiliation and other forms of trauma.
+✦ We advocate for survivors of spiritual abuse, human trafficking, online cruelty, media humiliation, public shaming and other forms of humiliation-based trauma.

 ✦ We promote kindness, compassion and sensitivity towards survivors in person, in law, in the media and online.

-✦ We create positive experiences for survivors designed to remind them of their inner beauty and worth.
+✦ We create positive experiences for survivors designed to remind them of their dignity and worth.

-✦ We educate the media and people in powerful positions to prevent exploiting or re-traumatizing survivors.
+✦ We educate the lawmakers, media and people in powerful positions to prevent exploiting, humiliating, or traumatizing people.

-✦ We help organizations and survivors speak out, share their stories and make a difference in the world.
+✦ We help activists and survivors speak out, share their stories and educate the world.